 Instead of a total immunity to damage, these initially worked the same as simple resitances.
-Now, however, they've been tweaked to form another tier of resistance, with the defending Pokémon that would normally be immune taking just 0.51 times the amount of damage it normally would - in other words, type immunity roughly halves the amount of damage received.
+Now, however, they've been tweaked to form another tier of resistance, with the defending Pokémon that would normally be immune taking just 0.39 times the amount of damage it normally would - in other words, type immunity roughly cuts the amount of damage received to about a third.

-- Not very effective and super effective moves do 0.714x and 1.40x damage (altered in the Pokémon Go Gym rework update), instead of the 0.5x and 2x damage done in the main series.
+- Not very effective - 0.625x damage, instead of the 0.5x damage done in the main series.

 - Super effecive - 1.6x damage, instead of 2x damage done in the main series.